mtamilselvan/ci.chef.iim/README.md

 ## iim_install

-A backend repository wrapped by name_install and response_file_install
+A backend resource wrapped by name_install and response_file_install

 ### Actions